All events weather permitting

 Dana Point Historical Society Walking Tour of Town Center At 2 PM meet the guide at 34091 Pacific Coast Hwy (corner of Blue Lantern and PCH) for the historic town center Walking Tour.
 See and hear the stories of commercial buildings, private homes and landmarks c.
 1924 to 1939, that represent the city’s early development.
 A free Walking Tour brochure of Dana Point is included.
 For more information, call 949-248-8121 or www.danapointhistorical.org.
 FREE – donations gladly accepted.

 Polynesian Connection The Hula Connection (Leinani Hula Hui’ana) presents a day of Polynesian culture, live entertainment, music, dance, food, drink and hands-on educational experiences for participants of all ages!
 This exciting event will be offered from 10AM to 4PM at Baby Beach, to span the sandy beach and grassy areas.
-Activities include cultural demonstrations, Polynesian displays, fun-filled activities for children and adults such as lei-making, ‘fire’ knife and hula/Tahitian dancing, poi-ball twirling, air-brush tattoos and unique face-painting, coconut husking, outrigger canoe rides…even a Hukilau, to name a few!
-A ‘kau kau’ (food) area offers a taste of Polynesian local favorites – - Spam Musubi, Hawaiian plate lunch, shave ice and more!!
+Activities include cultural demonstrations, Polynesian displays, fun-filled activities for children and adults such as lei-making, ‘fire’ knife and hula/Tahitian dancing, poi-ball twirling, air-brush tattoos and unique face-painting, coconut husking, outrigger canoe demonstrations…even a Hukilau, to name a few!
+A ‘kau kau’ (food) area offers a taste of Polynesian local favorites – – Spam Musubi, Hawaiian plate lunch, shave ice and more!!

 CLASSIC CARS and VINTAGE BOAT DISPLAYS

-Exact schedule of displays to be released in subsequent Calendar release.
-Please check back for specific line up – this is a must-see display of one-of-a-kind cars and boats!
+This is a must-see display of one-of-a-kind cars and boats!
 FREE shuttle service available at Island Way and Dana Point Harbor Drive for easy access to the Harbor walkway area.

 So Cal Woodies The best of the best will be on display from 10 AM to 4 PM from the official Southern California Chapter of the National Woodie Club.
 Stroll along the Harbor walkway and enjoy this one-of-a-kind display!
 The Club’s goal is to promote the wooden car, and the role it has played throughout automotive history, especially in the California surf culture.
 For more information visit www.socalwoodies.com.